Marinette, Wisconsin: Economy

 The Marinette area is home to a variety of industries, including shipbuilding, auto parts, chemicals, helicopters, airplane components, pressure vessels, and paper making.
-Marinette is also a regional health care center.

 The Marinette Menominee Area Chamber of Commerce plays an active role in area tourism efforts, and provides venues for small businesses, young employees and professional women to network and learn.
 The organization also provides opportunities for business people and educators to work together to enhance opportunities for students.
 The organization merged with a chamber in neighboring Menominee, Michigan in 2005.
 It now includes more than 400 member businesses.

 Median household income as of 2011 in Marinette was $31,700, compared with $43,800 for the state of Wisconsin.

 Housing market

 Most housing in Marinette was constructed during the decades of the early 20th century.
 More than half of all homes (53%) were built before 1950, with a plurality of those (45% of all homes) having been built prior to 1940.
 These numbers are about twice the rate of older homes in the rest of the state of Wisconsin.
 The median value of owner-occupied housing in Marinette is $58,100, compared to the state average of $112,200.